alexercsei-code/ShowYourWorkfin-A-Phishing-Email-Detection-Tool-for-Educational-Settings/README.md

 ## Ethics

 All training data comes from publicly available, research-licensed datasets; no personal data was collected.
 The app analyses pasted text in memory and does not store it.
 The demonstration set uses phishing examples published by UWE Bristol, the University of Bristol and the University of Birmingham for awareness purposes, already redacted by those institutions, plus simulated school emails written for this project.
-Usability testing follows UWE ethical approval with informed consent and anonymised feedback.
+A usability study was scoped but not pursued, as access to a school could not be secured; ethical approval was granted for a project involving no human participants.

 ## Citing the data